danbev/learning-ai/notes/ggml.md

     };
 ```
 TODO: look into the threadpool.
-I'm going to skip the threadpool for now and revisit as my focus is on the backpropagation.
+I'm going to skip the threadpool for now and revisit as my focus is on the
+computation in this section.

 ```c
 struct ggml_cplan ggml_graph_plan(